buzkall/teachable-reports-export/README.md

 ## Config
 This script has been tested with python 2.7

+It requires the module "request" which can be installed using:

+    pip install requests

 You should copy the file called secrets_example.py, rename it as secrets.py and set your username, password and yout teachable custom domain

     username='YOUR_TEACHABLE_USERNAME'